STran137/RetroGamingSystem/index.md

 And voila!
 After rebooting the system, a majority of the games had video previews and matching box art.
 There were a few that didn't have video previews or box art, so I used the default scraper to retrieve the remaining games.
 Check out the Live Demo to see it in action!

 # Customization
 The sky is the limit when it comes to customization and tailoring RetroPie.
 There's plenty of themes to choose from with a strong and talented community creating them on the daily.
-I opted to go for the Showcase theme as it allows video previews and was one of my personal favorites.
+I opted to go for the Showcase theme as it allows video previews and was one of my personal favorites.<br>

 ![Showcase ES Theme](https://retropie.org.uk/forum/assets/uploads/files/1500497478398-demo001.jpg)
 ##### I really like the clean layout and the description for each of the game systems is a nice touch.
 Credit to [dmmarti](https://retropie.org.uk/forum/topic/11723/new-theme-showcase-now-released)  for creating this theme and the screenshot.